pantelishatz/Ecommerce-BookStore/README.md

 - **Order Management**: Easily place, track, and manage orders for your favorite books.

-- **Product Listings**: Browse a wide selection of books, read reviews, and discover new titles.
+- **Product Listings**: Browse a wide selection of books,movies,games,read reviews, and discover new titles.

 - **Payment Options**: Choose from various payment methods for a seamless checkout process.